j0sem1/AI_applied_to_videogames/README.md

 - Vladyslav Grechyshkin ([@mvgician](https://github.com/mvgician))
 - Nicolás Fuentes Turpín ([@nicofutur8](https://github.com/nicofutur8))

-> ⚠️ Published with the agreement of all co-authors.

 ## Assets & credits *(why this isn't the runnable game)*
 The original university project was themed with **third-party assets** that are **not redistributable** and are therefore **excluded** from this repository: